agbowlin/lib-json/docs/guides/json-parse.md

 `lib-json.Parse()` emulates Javasciprt's `JSON.parse()` function which loads a Javascript object from a text string.

-`lib-json.Parse()` differs from `JSON.parse()` in that it provides a more relaxed parsing of JSON strings.
-This is more in line with Javascipt's object syntax (as opposed to JSON's syntax).
+`lib-json.Parse()` differs from `JSON.parse()` in that it provides a more relaxed parsing of JSON strings which is more in line with Javascipt's object syntax (as opposed to JSON's syntax).

 Consider the following JSON string: